HASE-Group/hase_iii_models/mu5/README.md

 **Table 3 Scalar Product Program**
 </center>

 The first two instructions set up the base registers NB and SF.
-The first (**Org NBld V32 Z 0**) loads RNB with name 0 (= 16).
+The first (<tt>Org NBld V32 Z 0</tt>) loads RNB with name 0 (= 16).
 This is an example of how, in compiled code in MU5, Name Base values for each of the procedures in a program were held in the name segment starting at location 0, and accessed using Base 0.
-The second instruction (**Org SFNBpl lit Z 6**) adds the literal operand 6 to the value in NB and writes it into SF, thus setting the top-of-stack location to 22, above the named variables that are about to be used for the ACC instructions.
+The second instruction (<tt>Org SFNBpl lit Z 6</tt>) adds the literal operand 6 to the value in NB and writes it into SF, thus setting the top-of-stack location to 22, above the named variables that are about to be used for the ACC instructions.
 It sets S6 invalid.
-The next two instructions (**B LD lit Z 0** and **ACC LD lit Z 0**) initialises B and ACC to 0.
+The next two instructions (<tt>B LD lit Z 0</tt> and <tt>ACC LD lit Z 0</tt>) initialises B and ACC to 0.
 B holds the index and loop count variable (*i*) and ACC the running total of the scalar product.

-The first instruction of the scalar product loop (**ACC SLD SB NB 0**) increments SF and writes the current content of the Accumulator to the top-of-stack location.
-It then loads DR with the descriptor of the X vector (0-5-10, 524288), instructs the B-Arith unit to send the value in B to DR, forms the address of the i^th element of X and loads ACC with the corresponding value.
+The first instruction of the scalar product loop (<tt>ACC SLD SB NB 0</tt>) increments SF and writes the current content of the Accumulator to the top-of-stack location.
+It then loads DR with the descriptor of the X vector (0-5-10, 524288), instructs the B-Arith unit to send the value in B to DR, forms the address of the *i*<sup>th</sup> element of X and loads ACC with the corresponding value.
 The first time this instruction is executed, it causes a Vector Store non-equivalence in OBS, which writes the failing address into the Address Field and sends a request to SAC.
 When the store word arrives back from SAC it is written into the OBS Value Field and the Full bit is set for that line.
 During the second iteration of the loop, the address of the second element does not cause a non-equivalence because the store word received as a result of the first non-equivalence contains the first and second elements of the vector.

 Likewise, a non-equivalence occurs during the third iteration but not in the fourth, and so on.
 During the ninth iteration, the Vector Store is full, so the first entry is overwritten.
 At the same time as writing in the new address in this cycle, the Full bit is reset for this line in the Value Field, so that if the instruction emerges from the Queue before the store word is returned (as it does in this case), the instruction does not pick up the previous value.

-The multiply instruction (**ACC MUL SB NB 1**) multiplies the element of vector X, loaded into ACC by the preceding instruction, by the corresponding element of the second vector (Y).
+The multiply instruction (<tt>ACC MUL SB NB 1</tt>) multiplies the element of vector X, loaded into ACC by the preceding instruction, by the corresponding element of the second vector (Y).
 Similar to the execution of the second phase of the SLD instruction, this instruction loads DR with the descriptor of Vector Y (0-5-10, 524328, and forms the required address by adding the modifier from B to the Origin address.
 Likewise a non-equivalence occurs in the OBS Vector Store in odd numbered iterations of the loop but not in even numbered iterations.

-The Compare &amp; INCrement instruction (**B CINC lit Z 9**) is executed as a two-part instruction in the B-Arith Unit.
+The Compare &amp; INCrement instruction (<tt>B CINC lit Z 9</tt>) is executed as a two-part instruction in the B-Arith Unit.
 The first part subtracts the incoming operand (9 in this case) from B, and sets the test bits T1 and T2 accordingly, but without altering the value in B. The second part increments B by 1.
-The **B CINC** comes before the **ACC ADD stack Z 0** instruction that adds the running total of products back into the Accumulator because the branch instruction that closes the loop (**Org BRne lit Z -4**) has to wait for the comparison result to be returned to PROP before it can be executed, *i.e.* the code has been re-ordered to optimize performance.
+The <tt>B CINC</tt> comes before the <tt>ACC ADD stack Z 0</tt> instruction that adds the running total of products back into the Accumulator because the branch instruction that closes the loop (<tt>Org BRne lit Z -4</tt>) has to wait for the comparison result to be returned to PROP before it can be executed, *i.e.* the code has been re-ordered to optimize performance.

-The first 10 times that the Branch-if-not-equal instruction (**Org BRne lit Z -4**) is executed, T1 is set to /= 0 so the Branch is taken.
+The first 10 times that the Branch-if-not-equal instruction (<tt>Org BRne lit Z -4</tt>) is executed, T1 is set to /= 0 so the Branch is taken.
 The first time this happens, the pipeline is cleared and the jump-from Control address (65544) and the jump-to Control address (65540) are both sent to the IBU to set up an entry in the Jump Trace.
 Prefetching is restarted from 65539 but when the AC register next gets to 65544, there is a match in the Jump Trace, so instead of fetching the next instruction from address 65545, the ACC SLD instruction and its successors are prefetched instead.
 When this happens, the BRne instruction is passed to PROP marked as Type S. When it reaches the Execution stage, and the Branch is taken again, the pipeline is not cleared, since this time the predicted (out-of-sequence) instructions are already in the pipeline.
 On the 10th execution of the BRne instruction, however, the Branch is not taken, so once again the pipeline is cleared and prefetching is restarted at Control address 65545.

-On leaving the loop, the result of the scalar product operation is written to name 4 by the **ACC ST V32 NB 4** instruction.
+On leaving the loop, the result of the scalar product operation is written to name 4 by the <tt>ACC ST V32 NB 4</tt> instruction.

-### String Processing Program
+### String Processing Program (Program 2)

-The string processing program contained in Version 3 of the HASE MU5 simulation model performs three tasks.
+The string processing program (Program 2) performs three tasks.
 The first creates the composite string *"Hello world"* from individual strings containing its component parts.
 The second finds the first non-zero digit in the digit string 00083576 and places the ASCII representation of its value in the B register.
 The third searches for the word *light* in the sentence '*Let there be light.*'.
 Once it has been found, the B register indicates its position in the sentence.

 The strings are held in Block 3 of the Local Store.
 Each word in this block contains 8 characters.
 Because the simulation code is written in Hase++ (a superset of C++), it is strongly type-checked.
 Thus in order to process these characters using the same simulated hardware as that used for integer values, characters are converted to their ASCII integer values and packed into a pair of 32-bit integer words whenever they are read out of memory and, correspondingly, returning integer words are unpacked during a write-to-store operation.
 Similarly in the Descriptor Operand Processing Unit (Dop), each character is manipulated as an integer value, so for visualisation purposes, an extra register FRc is used to show the integer values in register FR, converted to character format.
 The SSA_SSB register shown in the Project Inspector frame is also a character display register, corresponding to the actual register ssa_ssb used internally within the code.